Tasmazia and Lower Crackpot, Tassie’s Tiniest Town

 I first visited

 a million six years ago (it seems longer) with a Tasmanian ex, who lured me there with the promise of decent pancakes in the adjoining cafe.
 I believe his exact words were “the best damn pancakes you’ll ever eat in your life”.
 He wasn’t wrong.
 (Six years on, the cafeteria now features a self-styled menu – no more pancakes but lots of other delicious meals are on offer).

 I enjoyed the maze a lot, but hadn’t planned on making a return trip to visit the last time I was in Australia’s southern state.
 However, I was in the area, I had plenty of time to kill before I had hoped to be at Launceston and… well, I was hungry.

-I figured I’d head to the maze, have some delicious, delicious pancakes and then drive on from there, fed and rested.
+I figured I’d head to the maze, grab some grub and then drive on from there, fed and rested.
 Yet when I got there (at 9.30 in the morning) the cafe was still half an hour away from opening.

 I could sit around in the cold of the early morning waiting for it to do so… or I could re-enter the maze.